IagoPorto/IagoPorto/README.md

 Here are some of my most relevant projects:

 ### [TicTacToe](https://github.com/IagoPorto/TicTacToe)
-A console-based implementation of Tic-Tac-Toe, featuring a simple and intuitive design for two players.
+A React implementation of Tic-Tac-Toe, featuring a simple and intuitive design for two players.

 ### [AutoGuard](https://github.com/IagoPorto/AutoGuard)
 An Android app designed to detect drowsiness and distractions while driving using MediaPipe, contributing to road safety.